Skip to content

 Key Takeaways

-• Impact Resistance - Polycarbonate sheets are virtually unbreakable.
-They are 200 times stronger than glass and 30 times stronger than acrylic.
-This makes them highly resistant to hail, falling branches, and other impacts.
+• Impact resistance - Polycarbonate sheets are virtually unbreakable.
+At roughly 200 times stronger than glass and 30 times stronger than acrylic, they resist hail, falling branches, and other impacts that would shatter a glass panel.

-• UV Protection - Polycarbonate blocks over 99% of harmful ultraviolet radiation, protecting plants and people inside.
+• UV protection - Polycarbonate blocks over 99% of harmful UV radiation, protecting both plants and people.

 Thickness